tanmay-sketch/ai-test/README.md

-# ai-test
+# AI TEST
-my repo for the AI club
+This is the repo for storing the Projects worked on in the AI Club